 You should write in plain English and avoid using ambiguous statements, difficult words or long sentences.
-You should use clear language and define words like, 'appropriate'.
+You should use direct language and define words like 'appropriate'.
 It can be helpful to use work-related examples to highlight key messages.

 Poor example Better example Maintain appropriate boundaries with children.
-Do not spend time alone with a child in a secluded environment and always ensure you are in the direct sight of another worker.
+Do not spend time alone with a child in a secluded environment and always ensure you are in the direct sight of another staff member.

-Staff should sign a Code of Conduct and undertake training to ensure they understand it
+Staff should sign and undertake training to ensure they understand the Child Safe Code of Conduct

-Codes of Conduct should be made available to everyone (both adults and children) in the organisation.
-They should be freely available and their use described in your Child Safe Policy.
-It is common practice that people interacting with your organisation should read and sign a Code of Conduct before commencing engagement with you.
-You should keep a register of who has signed a Code of Conduct.
+An organisation's Child Safe Code of Conduct should be freely available to everyone and its use described in the organisation's Child Safe Policy (see the Understanding and Developing a Child Safe Policy handbook for guidance on how to create a Child Safe Policy).
+It is also common practice for anyone interacting with your organisation to read and sign your Child Safe Code of Conduct before they commence their engagement with you.
+You should keep a register of who has signed it.

-Where possible, training should be offered so that all adults and children understand the purpose of Codes of Conduct and the rules they contain.
-This can be offered as part of the organisation's Induction package or as 'one-off' training.
-Staff should also be given regular reminders of their contents:
+Where possible, training should be offered so all adults and children understand the purpose of an organisation's Child Safe Code of Conduct and the rules it contains.
+It can be offered as part of an induction package or as one-off training for people newly engaged with an organisation.
+Staff should also be given regular reminders of its contents, including: